-Yes, the North Carolina Chinese Lantern Festival has returned to the Raleigh area for a third consecutive year!
-The festival, which only visits a handful of spots around the country each year, opens Nov.
-24, 2017, and runs through Jan.
-14, 2018.
-Hundreds of larger-than-life lanterns will be on display, creating an incredible, colorful adventure you can walk through this holiday season.
-More than 100,000 visitors came from across the state to see the glowing pieces of art last year.
+The festival—which only visits a handful of spots around the country each year is presented in Cary in partnership with Tianyu Arts & Culture, Inc.—opens Nov.
+17, 2023, and runs through Jan.
+14, 2024.
+Hundreds of larger-than-life lanterns will be on display, making for an incredible, colorful adventure you can walk through this holiday season.

 The lanterns are on hand to showcase the beauty and artistry of the Chinese culture—the art of Chinese lantern making dates back more than 2,000 years, with lantern-crafting skills being passed down from one generation to the next.
 Today, they're popularly used to celebrate the Chinese New Year.
 Each lantern at this year's festival was handcrafted and assembled by more than 25 visiting Chinese artisans and performers to our area.

 In all, 2,500 lanterns and more than 15,000 LED lights make up 50 distinct displays, including the return of the spectacular Chinese Dragon, this year incorporated into the head of a racing dragon boat..
 The boat—the star of the show and an important cultural symbol in China—weighs more than 18,000 pounds, is longer than three school buses and requires a crane with a 15-person crew to install the head.
 The jaw-dropping piece floats on Symphony Lake, just a stones throw from the amphitheater stage.